 As without doubts his source was Corinna Treitel, who presented the image of Jesus in her book, with an incredible biased legend-explanation, specialy with the funny idea that after some theosophical training he achieved astral travel: «Bô Yin Râ.
 Jesus (circa 1932).
 A Theosophical guru whose followers included the writer Gustav Meyrink.
 Bô Yin Râ said he painted from real life.
 He claimed to have encountered Jesus in immaterial form during one of the many spiritual journeys he undertook according to Theosophical precepts.
 Rudolf Schott.
 Der Maler Bô Yin Râ (Munich, Franz Hanfstäengel, 1927), plate 19»

-and taking in account that he gives only three lines to Bô Yin Ra, Eric Kurlander, shouldn't be seen as so much against Bô Yin Râ, in trying to make it a ordinary theosophical reader, and in making him almost a fakir who after many years claimed to have seen or met Jesus.
+In the whole, and taking in account that he gives only three lines to Bô Yin Ra, Eric Kurlander, shouldn't be seen as so much against Bô Yin Râ, in trying to make it a ordinary theosophical reader, and in making him almost a fakir who after many years claimed to have seen or met Jesus.

 In fact that opposition was more the case of Corinna Treitel, in his A Science for the Soul: Occultism and the Genesis of the German Modern, 2004, a broad study on the occult in Germany, but a bit confused as she divided the study and pratice of the Occultism in three areas: arts and creative process, aplied sciences and psychology, and Theosophy, by this name englobing all the ones practiced or developed to achieve spiritual enlightenment.
 Or that name "theosophy"has become quickly taken to mean Theosophical Society and their so mixed and mystified theosophy pseudo-given by some of the so called Mahatmas or oriental masters.